agile/neovim-configs/README.md

 The [instructions](https://scalameta.org/metals/docs/editors/vim.html#generating-metals-binary)
-for setting up metals gives a similar command line to this for grabbing the jar, but I already have [coursier](https://github.com/coursier/coursier), like to keep it in `~/bin` and frequently update to the latest SNAPSHOT so I use this script instead:
+for setting up metals gives a similar command line to this for grabbing the jar, but I ike to keep it in `~/bin` and frequently update to the latest SNAPSHOT so I use this script instead:

 ```sh
 #!/bin/bash